A young boy works in a machine shop when he should be a school.

 Child labor is defined as work that is done by someone who is too young, or work that, based on the nature or circumstances, is harmful to a child's physical or mental health, social or educational development.

-Agriculture remains the largest sector for child labor, accounting for 61 percent of all cases, followed by services like domestic work and selling goods in markets (27 percent) and industry including mining and manufacturing (13 percent).
+Agriculture remains the largest sector for child labor, accounting for 61 percent of all cases, mostly related to subsistence or family farming.
+The services sector, the second largest, includes domestic work and selling goods in markets.
+Industry, including mining and manufacturing, accounts for roughly 13 percent of child labor cases.

 What are the risks for a child laborer?

 A child engaged in hazardous work risks bodily and mental harm, even death.
 Child labor can lead to slavery and sexual or economic exploitation.
-In nearly every case, it cuts children off from schooling and health care, restricting their fundamental rights.
+It often cuts children off from schooling, health care and other critical services, restricting their fundamental rights.

 Learn more about how UNICEF works to safeguard children's rights